-As stated above, I do not (currently) has access to a Mac computer, so the joystick axes may need changing.
+As stated above, I do not (currently) have access to a Mac computer, so the joystick axes may need changing.
 If they do, please open a GitHub issue on the Godot documentation repository!
 Thanks!

 We then account for the joypad’s dead zone, exactly like in

-Then we rotate
+Then, we rotate

 rotation_helper and the player’s KinematicBody using

 Notice how the code that handles rotating the player and